Skip to main content

 GEOS8020Project part II (12 credits)

-Certain courses not included in the list above may be accepted as electives at the discretion of the programme director.
+Certain courses not included in the lists above may be accepted as electives at the discretion of the programme director.

 Teaching will take place mainly on weekday evenings but students are expected to undertake field and laboratory work during weekends.
 For part-time students normally there are two evening classes each week but in some semesters there are three.
 Full-time students attend the same evening classes as part-time students, most of whom have day-time employment.
 Concentrated teaching may be held at weekends.